AKROGIS/PlantPickerAddin/Scripts/How To Build The Database.md

-# Scripts/How To Build The Database
+# How To Build The Database

 Carl will maintain the master database in MS Access.
 When Carl provides an updated database, do the following: